 Clare trained at Bhatt Murphy Solicitors.
 Prior to her training, she worked in an advocacy role at Detention Action and has a strong commitment to strategic litigation.

 Clare is developing an expertise in claims arising from failures to protect and investigate, for example in connection with human trafficking and violence against women.
-Her work includes representing families who have been bereaved as a result of homicide and she supports her clients with the full spectrum of investigations, including inquests and claims in the civil courts.
+Her work includes representing families who have been bereaved as a result of homicide and she support her clients with the full spectrum of investigations, including inquests and claims in the civil courts.

 Clare has a particular interest in challenging discrimination in all its forms by public authorities and private companies.
 A significant amount of her work has been on behalf of clients who have been subjected to disability discrimination.
 Clare has also worked with families whose loved one has died in a secure psychiatric setting or in prison.